 With the 60th anniversary of Gideon v.
 Wainwright 372 U.S. 335 (1963), NIJ is collaborating with DOJ’s Office for Access to Justice on two new indigent defense services research projects:

 - NIJ FY23 Research and Evaluation on the Administration of Justice solicitation – This program supports rigorous research and evaluation projects examining the impact of court and other criminal justice tools, practices, and policies on the administration of justice and public safety in state, local, and tribal jurisdictions.
 The objectives of this FY23 solicitation are to support applied research on public defense approaches and their effects on equitable access to justice, enhancing the workforce and court workgroups, and advancing court practices related to IDS delivery.
 NIJ intends to fund up to four research grants totaling $2 million.
-Read the solicitation "NIJ FY23 Research and Evaluation on the Administration of Justice: Advancing Access to Justice 60 Years after Gideon."
+Read the solicitation and review the resulting awards: "NIJ FY23 Research and Evaluation on the Administration of Justice: Advancing Access to Justice 60 Years after Gideon."

 Find more information on DOJ’s Office for Access to Justice.